Stories of Alberta: Stettler’s Light the Night

 If you’re driving down Alberta Provincial Highway No. 12 near Stettler on a dark December evening, you’ll notice a collection of bright lights against the winter sky.
 Follow those lights and you’ll discover a Christmas wonderland; a true showcase of the season, the community’s history and its local businesses.

 In October of that year, Karen started going around to local businesses to see who’d help them decorate the grounds with Christmas lights and, in turn, they’d promote their business.
 They ended up with 15 displays.
-Last year marked the 5th annual Light the Night, with a record number of over 70 illuminated displays.
 Not only has it become their biggest fundraiser of the year, but the Stettler Museum has also become known as a celebratory destination for the Christmas season.

 “Every year we get people coming in to see the displays.
 They’re maybe from Red Deer or just family visiting family…or they're in town for the Polar Express and they see the lights from the highway and come over to see what it's about.
 They’re quite impressed for our small community to have such a thing,” Karen says.

 The Stettler Museum was created in 1972 by local volunteers.
-Similar to a pioneer village, the grounds consist of a half kilometer loop of about twenty-six buildings that house open displays with historical artefacts in the museum’s trust.
-Light the Night showcases some of that old-time charm with wagon rides led by Clydesdale horses and hay rides towed behind a John Deere Model A from the local Stettler Antique Tractor Club.
+Similar to a pioneer village, the grounds consist of a half-kilometre loop of about twenty-six buildings that house open displays with historical artifacts in the museum’s trust.
+Light the Night showcases some of that old-time charm with wagon rides led by Clydesdale horses and hayrides towed behind a John Deere Model A from the local Stettler Antique Tractor Club.

-Karen believes that same Christmas magic will continue to shine bright this year despite COVID-19.
-Light the Night continues to grow and showcase even more local businesses, adding four new displays to their loop so far this year.
+Karen believes that same Christmas magic will continue to shine bright for years to come, continuing to grow and showcase even more local businesses.
 But they couldn’t do it without the support of their community.
 “If it wasn't for community volunteers and our county and town supporting the museum, we’d have difficulty performing these events,” says Karen.

 And the Stettler Museum supports the community right back.
 Providing a place to come together, to share in their history and create new traditions.
 Those bright lights you see from the highway are more than just a symbol of the season, says Karen.
 “It’s a way for the museum to try to show the community that we’re here and we want to give them a place to be happy.”

-A half loop of festive lighting and displays!
-Enjoy from the warmth and comfort of your vehicle during this holiday season.
+A half kilometre loop of festive lighting and displays!
+Visitors can walk the full route or enjoy it from the comfort of their vehicle.

 Cash donations appreciated — all proceeds go towards the Stettler Town and Country Museum.